Insulin Resistance Clinic

 How will the Insulin Resistance Clinic help my child?

 Our Insulin Resistance clinic brings together experts in different specialties to care for children and teens at risk of developing diabetes.
-With a top-10 national ranking by U.S. News & World Report for 2019-20, our Endocrinology and Diabetes Program is the highest-ranked program in the Northwest.
+Our endocrinology and diabetes program is the top-ranked program in the Northwest and among the best in the nation.

 Our pediatric specialists work together — and with you — to care for your child.
 We coordinate appointments so that your child can see multiple providers in a single visit.
 The team includes: